 ANIMAL RESCUE FACILITY

-An organization or persons who regularly houses 10 or more animals for the purpose of rehabilitation and/or re-homing.
+An organization or persons who regularly maintains 10 or more animals at one time for the purpose of rehabilitation and/or re-homing.

 BOARDING FACILITY

-A facility housing and caring for animals for twenty-four (24) hours or longer for the owner/guardian in exchange for payment.
+A facility with capacity to house 10 or more dogs and/or cats in exchange for payment.

 BREEDING FACILITY

-Any person who owns or houses six (6) or more unaltered female dogs or cats and produces at least one (1) litter of puppies or kittens each calendar year for sale.
+Afacility operated by persons who own or house six (6) or more unaltered female dogs or cats over the age of six months with the intent to breed and produces at least three (3) litters of puppies or kittens each calendar year for sale.

 DIRECTOR